Navigating Planar Topologies in Near-Optimal Space and Time: Determining Incidence of a Face in a Node

-\paragraph{\bf Determining incidence of a face in a node.} Given a node $u$ and a face $x$, the problem is to determine whether $x$ is incident on $u$ (2.c).
+Given a node $u$ and a face $x$, the problem is to determine whether $x$ is incident on $u$ (2.c).
 Since with Lemma~\ref{lem:listnodesorfaces} we can list each face incident on $u$ in constant time, or each node bordering $x$ in constant time, we can use a scheme combining those of Lemmas~\ref{lem:neigh} and \ref{lem:dualneigh}: If $u$ has less than $f(m)$ neighbors, we traverse them looking for $x$.
 Otherwise, if $x$ has less than $f(m)$ bordering nodes, we traverse them looking for $u$.
-Otherwise, we search for $(u,x)$ in a perfect hash table where we store all the faces $y$ (bounded by $f(m)$ or more nodes) incident on nodes $v$ (having $f(m)$ or more neighbors).
+We now show how to handle the remaining case.